SirLemmings/Semaphore-Demo/index.md

 The fundamental problems of decentralized social networks are counterintuitive.
 This short writeup explains the mistakes in other projects, like email, and how Semaphore is different:
 <a href="https://github.com/SirLemmings/Semaphore-Demo/blob/main/Current%20Decentralized%20Social%20Networks%20are%20Doomed.pdf" target="_blank">Current Decentralized Social Networks are Doomed</a>

-Semaphore is the first decentralized blockchain without a cryptocurrency, which enables a protocol that functions without fees.
+Semaphore is the first decentralized blockchain without a cryptocurrency, which enables a protocol that functions without fees while also handling spam & personal moderation.
 This short writeup explains how building such a system is possible and what functionality the Semaphore design enables:
 <a href="https://github.com/SirLemmings/Semaphore-Demo/blob/main/Semaphore-%20Possibly%20not%20Doomed.pdf" target="_blank">Semaphore: Possibly not Doomed</a>

 Need a TL;DR?
 This short writeup is a very gentle introduction to the problems of centralized social networks and how Semaphore solves those issues: